 var text = new Blotter.Text(value[, properties]);

-is an optional styles object for applying styles to your texts prior to them being rendered with your Material.
+Create a new instance of Blotter.Text where value is string of text1 and properties is an optional styles object for applying styles to your texts prior to them being rendered with your Material.
 The styles object takes any of the following optional parameters.

 family